ddmnet/ddmnet.github.com/index.md

 # TeamDDM

-We're a full-service marketting firm.
-One of our services is Interactive, which encompases web, mobile, social, and apps.
+We're a full-service marketing firm.
+One of our services is Interactive, which encompasses web, mobile, social, and apps.
 For more information about us, see [our website](http://teamddm.com).

 ## Our projects